 COVID-19 Rent Collection Impact Report reflects real-time trends for commercial rent payments.
-This is live data from over 65,000 properties and 150,000 tenancies and we are sharing this to highlight the significant impact that COVID-19 has had on the commercial property market.
+This is live data and we are sharing this to highlight the significant impact that COVID-19 has had on the commercial property market.
 We will be regularly updating this dataset to enable property professionals to benchmark, as well as providing relevant and accurate insights of the commercial property market during these uncertain and fast-moving times.

 Explore the breakdown in commercial trends for industrial, retail and office.